PewDiePie: 2018–2019: Subscriber competition with T-Series

 After briefly gaining the title several times in early 2019, on 27 March, T-Series surpassed Kjellberg in subscribers to become the most-subscribed channel on YouTube.
-On 31 March, Kjellberg posted another diss track music video, titled "Congratulations", ironically congratulating T-Series for obtaining the title.
-Many of the song's lyrics were performed in a sarcastic tone, at the expense of T-Series.
+On 31 March, Kjellberg posted another diss track music video, titled "Congratulations", sarcastically congratulating T-Series for obtaining the title.
 In the music video, Kjellberg mocked T-Series and its actions, alleging T-Series was founded to sell pirated songs and mocking them for sending him a cease and desist letter after "Bitch Lasagna".
 Following the video's release, Kjellberg temporarily regained the most-subscribed position over T-Series.

-On 9 April, Kjellberg announced that he would live-stream exclusively on streaming service DLive, as part of a deal with the company.

 On 11 April, T-Series started to seek court orders to remove Kjellberg's "diss tracks" from YouTube.
 The alleged court order was ruled in favor of T-Series.
 It was allegedly stated that the complaint against Kjellberg claimed that his songs were "defamatory, disparaging, insulting, and offensive", and noted that comments on the videos were "abusive, vulgar, and also racist in nature."
 Access to the music videos on YouTube was later blocked in India.
 The two parties were reported to have come to a settlement later that July, although Kjellberg's videos remained blocked in India.

-Finally, on 28 April, Kjellberg uploaded a video entitled "Ending the Subscribe to Pewdiepie Meme" in which he asked his followers to refrain from using the phrase "Subscribe to PewDiePie", due to incidents such as the phrase being graffitied on a war memorial, and its mention by the Christchurch mosque shooter.
-The following day, during a live stream, Kjellberg showed a plane flying over New York City with a banner attached saying "Subscribe to PewDiePie".
-Kjellberg stated that the event was "a nice little wrap up" to the Subscribe to PewDiePie meme.
+On 28 April, Kjellberg uploaded a video entitled "Ending the Subscribe to Pewdiepie Meme" in which he asked his followers to refrain from using the phrase "Subscribe to PewDiePie", due to incidents such as the phrase being graffitied on a war memorial, and its mention by the Christchurch mosque shooter.
+While live streaming the following day, Kjellberg showed a plane flying over New York City with a banner attached saying "Subscribe to PewDiePie", and called it "a nice little wrap up" to the meme.